chin-rcip/collections-model/docs/tm/current/04-identification.md

 <iframe frameborder="0" style="width:100%;height:400px;" src="https://viewer.diagrams.net/?highlight=0000ff&edit=_blank&layers=1&nav=1&title=026_Example_GenderMonkman_p.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1DdzMhxXriGaOnfaUA5sWoaU7BWrSJNX-%26export%3Ddownload"></iframe>

-#### Nationality, Nationhood and Community With `E74 Group`
+#### Nationality, Nationhood and Community With `E74_Group`

-Identifying (or being identified as) a member of a community or nationality is conceptually similar to joining an `E74 group` of people bound together so that it could be an appropriate way to render such concepts.
+Identifying (or being identified as) a member of a community or nationality is conceptually similar to joining an `E74_Group` of people bound together so that it could be an appropriate way to render such concepts.

-CIDOC CRM’s `E39 Actor` (a superclass of `E74 Group`) “comprises people, either individually or in groups, who have the potential to perform intentional actions of kinds for which someone may be held responsible” [(Doerr and Ore 2019c, 22)](/collections-model/target-model/current/bibliography#doerr-and-ore-2019c).
-Some believe, as stated in the linked.art issue 152, that all of the people who have had a particular nationality cannot take action as a single coherent entity, which would seem to disqualify `E74 Group` from representing the Identity fields [(Conal-Tuohy 2018)](/collections-model/target-model/current/bibliography#conal-tuohy-2018).
+CIDOC CRM’s `E39_Actor` (a superclass of `E74_Group`) “comprises people, either individually or in groups, who have the potential to perform intentional actions of kinds for which someone may be held responsible” [(Doerr and Ore 2019c, 22)](/collections-model/target-model/current/bibliography#doerr-and-ore-2019c).
+Some believe, as stated in the linked.art issue 152, that all of the people who have had a particular nationality cannot take action as a single coherent entity, which would seem to disqualify `E74_Group` from representing the Identity fields [(Conal-Tuohy 2018)](/collections-model/target-model/current/bibliography#conal-tuohy-2018).
 However, a group, at any moment, is composed of some people and it is those people in that relevant time that can act collectively.
-Because using `E74 Group` enables datation, it is a preferable approach when documenting nationality as well as community membership.
+Because using `E74_Group` enables datation, it is a preferable approach when documenting nationality as well as community membership.
 This is the approach that CHIN is considering at the moment, more out of convenience and efficacy than out of philosophical accuracy.
-As gender is not a cohesive group, it cannot be modeled as an `E74 Group`.
+As gender is not a cohesive group, it cannot be modeled as an `E74_Group`.

 For more details on this, please see [Appendix F: Discussions, Nationality, Nationhood and Community With E74 Group](/collections-model/target-model/current/appendix-f-discussions#discussion-nationality-nationhood-and-community-with-e74-group).